synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

     - [ ] Read timestamps from the OPC UA server.
   - **Array Sampling**
     - [ ] Read from multiple channels.
-    - **Read with the following array sizes:**
+    - **Test the following array sizes:**
       - [ ] 1
       - [ ] 10
       - [ ] 100
     - [ ] Autogenerate timestamps on the driver.
     - [ ] Read timestamps from the OPC UA server.
-    - [ ] Not crash the driver if I specify an improper array size.
+    - [ ] Avoid driver crashes when improper array sizes are specified.
-  - [ ] Get recommended Synnax channels based on the configured OPC UA node.
+  - [ ] Obtain recommended Synnax channels based on the configured OPC UA node.
   - [ ] Connect to and read data from a physical device.
-  - [ ] Maintain operation of the driver when a device is disconnected or a channel is removed from the device while a task is running.
+  - [ ] Maintain driver operation during device disconnection or channel removal while a task is running.
   - [ ] Enable and disable data saving.
-  - [ ] Leave a task paused for an hour and resume it again without needing to reconfigure.
+  - [ ] Pause a task for an hour and resume without reconfiguration.
 - **Write Task**
-  - [ ] Perform control and see changes reflected on the connected OPC UA server.
+  - [ ] Perform control and verify changes on the connected OPC UA server.
-  - [ ] Stop, start and reconfigure a task.
+  - [ ] Stop, start, and reconfigure tasks.
   - [ ] Enable and disable data saving.
-  - [ ] Leave a write task played but idle for an hour and perform control without losing connection.
+  - [ ] Leave a write task idle for an hour and perform control without losing connection.
-  - [ ] Perform a write on an encrypted server.
+  - [ ] Perform a write operation on an encrypted server.